JonasRock/POETradeFuzzySearch/README.md

 ### **Firefox**: ###
 Just install it from the Firefox Webstore [here](https://addons.mozilla.org/en-US/firefox/addon/poetrade-fuzzy-search/)

-NOTE: At the time of writing, the extension site for Firefox still needs to verify the extension before its up .
-So at the moment, it might only show an error.
-I hope its verified soon.

 ### **Chrome**: ###
+Chrome Webstore version is currently under review, might take a bit, link will be added once available.

-You need to install it manually.
+You can also install it manually.
 Don't worry, it's not hard:

 1. Download the extension from the releases tab to the right.
 2. Go to "chrome://extensions".